Mais qui?

-Qui? or Mais qui? ("Who?" or "But who?") is an alleged antisemitic French Internet meme which appeared in 2021 and was later used as a slogan on placards at demonstrations in France.
+Qui? or Mais qui? ("Who?" or "But who?") is an antisemitic French Internet meme which appeared in 2021 and was later used as a slogan on placards at demonstrations in France.
 One of the first "Mais qui" placards was held up at an August 2021 demonstration in Metz by Cassandre Fristot, who was later convicted of incitement to racial hatred and received a six-month suspended sentence.
 (In France, incitement to hatred is punishable by law.)
 After this, other placards appeared at demonstrations: "Mais qui?
 Je suis Cassandre".
 The far-right movement Civitas invited demonstrators to march with "Mais qui" placards.
-The meme was widely used worldwide on discussion forums hosting politically-incorrect content, such as 4chan.
+The meme was widely used worldwide on discussion forums hosting politically incorrect content, such as 4chan.

 Origins

 Marc Knobel, a specialist in Internet racist and antisemitic propaganda, notes that "things started well before the appearance of the slogan 'Qui?', a classic strategy of the far right to designate a scapegoat without naming him or her head-on ...
 From the beginning of the pandemic, there was some trash talk on certain platforms targeting Agnès Buzyn ..., Yves Levy, or ...
 Jérôme Salomon.
 Then these accusations were extended to Jews as a whole".

 The first occurrence of Qui? with antisemitic undertones was on 18 June 2021, during an interview on the French television channel CNews.
 Retired General Dominique Delawarde (signatory of the controversial tribune des généraux in the far-right newspaper Valeurs actuelles) referred to a minority which controlled the "media hordes".
 To make this more explicit, the columnist Claude Posternak (a member of La République en marche and president of the polling agency La Matrice) insisted on asking for greater clarity: "Who?
 But say who?"
 Delawarde replied, "The community that you know well".
 Host Jean-Marc Morandini then interrupted the interview.
 Shortly afterwards, the Paris public prosecutor's office opened an investigation of Delawarde for "public defamation and incitement to hatred and violence on the grounds of origin or belonging to an ethnic group, nation, race or religion".
 In November 2020, Delawarde had mentioned in a blog "the hypothesis of major fraud" in the American presidential election, "the Western 'media pack', which we know who controls it".